 Choosing the right partner to help manage the eIFU platform takes away a lot of challenges from manufacturers.
 A partner with regulatory expertise will remove the burden of designing the system and can ensure compliance with all the relevant frameworks.
 “That allows the customer to focus on where they shine and do what they do best,” says Jordens.

 The software development life cycle (SDLC) is a framework that enables manufacturers to ensure security, objectively monitor compliance and increase their control over the system – while having the flexibility to respond to the ever-evolving threat spectrum.
 “Being a lifecycle means it’s a continuous process,” explains Jordens.
 IFUcare establishes the SDLC on behalf of its customers to ensure the highest level of control and compliance.
 “We can always assure our customers that whatever system they’re using is always kept in the validated state, and we can get the records for any time in the past.”

 In a dynamic threat landscape, it is vital to stay on top of regular monitoring, a role that can be burdensome for manufacturers.
 As an eIFU partner, IFUcare completes quarterly monitoring on behalf of hundreds of customers, removing the burden for all of them at once.

 “We test our system at least quarterly against the top ten threats to make sure it has a good level of security,” explains Jordens.
 “We want security of such a high level that the likeliness or impact of a breach is reduced as much as possible.

-Qarad holds the ISO13485 qualification, concerning medical device quality management.
-Together with its ISO27001 qualification to prove the level of control and security within the company, this gives Qarad a robust standard of security.
+IFUcare holds the ISO13485 qualification, concerning medical device quality management.
+Together with its ISO27001 qualification to prove the level of control and security within the company, this gives IFUcare a robust standard of security.
 “That’s something we’ve worked hard on and we’re very strict on it,” says Jordens.
 “It’s commonly recognised and valuable.”

-To find out more about Qarad’s eIFU services, download the whitepaper
+To find out more about IFUcare’s eIFU services, download the whitepaper